RocketChat/docs-old/guides/rocket.chat-conference-call/conference-call-admin-guide/bigbluebutton-bbb-app.md

 BigBlueButton is an open-source web collaboration software utilized by education organizations for e-learning and training.
 The software offers numerous options for customization and integration as per requirements of the users.

 BigBlueButton enables users to conduct web-conferencing and share documents, audio, and video files for online learning.
-The software’s “whiteboard” feature allows presenters to mark valuable topics in the presentation.
-In addition, its “polling” feature engages learners and helps the presenter to receive feedback.
-BigBlueButton’s “desktop sharing” feature extends beyond slides and allows moderators to share their screens with the audience enabling a better understanding of topics.
+The softwareÃÂ¢ÃÂÃÂs ÃÂ¢ÃÂÃÂwhiteboardÃÂ¢ÃÂÃÂ feature allows presenters to mark valuable topics in the presentation.
+In addition, its ÃÂ¢ÃÂÃÂpollingÃÂ¢ÃÂÃÂ feature engages learners and helps the presenter to receive feedback.
+BigBlueButtonÃÂ¢ÃÂÃÂs ÃÂ¢ÃÂÃÂdesktop sharingÃÂ¢ÃÂÃÂ feature extends beyond slides and allows moderators to share their screens with the audience enabling a better understanding of topics.

 {% hint style="info" %}
 **A BigBlueButton server is required for this integration.**